A BRIEF HISTORY OF CHILDREN

 Following the 1944 Education Act all children had to sit an exam called the 11 plus.
 Those who passed went to grammar schools while those who failed went to secondary modern schools.
 However, in the late 1950s, public opinion began to turn against the system, and in the 1960s and early 1970s most schools became comprehensives.

 Until the late 20th century teachers were allowed to hit children.
 Corporal punishment was phased out in most primary schools in the 1970s.
-The cane was abolished in state secondary schools in 1987.
-It was finally abolished in private schools in 1999.
+The cane was abolished in state secondary schools in Britain in 1987.
+It was finally abolished in private schools in Britain in 1999.

 Life in the 20th Century